The Beautiful Rostrevor Northern Ireland

 Rostrevor is as picturesque as you can get it in Northern Ireland.
-Nestled at the bottom of Slieve Martin on the shores of Carlingford Lough is the lively village with an abundance of history, myth and outdoor splendour that would keep anyone busy.
+Nestled at the bottom of Slieve Martin on the shores of Carlingford Lough is the lively village with an abundance of history, myth and outdoor splendour to keep anyone busy!

 A classic Irish Setting

-At the southern entrance to the Mourne Mountains and alongside the shores of Carlingford Lough lies the village of Rostrevor.
-Which is a quaint small village in County Down, Northern Ireland, located between Newry & Kilkeel Lough, nine miles away from Newry.
+At the southern entrance to the Mourne Mountains and alongside the shores of Carlingford Lough lies the village of Rostrevor, a small quaint village in County Down, Northern Ireland.
+It is located between Newry & Kilkeel Lough, nine miles away from Newry.
 Kilbroney River runs through the village.

 The name came in honour of Rory Magenniss who built a fortress on the shores of Carlingford Lough.
 Through the Rostrevor Forest and Kilbroney Park run beautiful walkways.
 The village is famous for its mild weather and majestic scenery, which makes it a perfect destination for tourism, in addition to its spectacular forest park.